Niko-Prassas-Zocdoc/Stuff/coding.md

     var resource = CreateResource(providerId1);
   }
   ```
-- if statements and other logic in tests are bad
+### If statements and other logic in tests are bad